Skip to Content

 Do Foals’ Eyes Change Color?

-However, certain dilution genes cause more dramatic changes.
-Champagne foals are born with bright blue eyes that usually transition to amber, green, or hazel as they age.
-Similarly, palomino foals often start with blue-gray eyes that turn brown, though I have personally seen a palomino foal’s bright green eyes fade into a pale green with amber flakes.
+Just like their coats, a foal’s eyes can change color as they mature.
+Many foals are born with light, milky-blue, or grayish eyes that darken into standard equine brown within the first few weeks of life.
+Certain dilution genes cause more dramatic changes — champagne foals are born with bright blue eyes that usually transition to amber, green, or hazel as they age.
+Palomino foals often start with blue-gray eyes that turn brown, though I have personally seen a palomino foal whose bright green eyes faded into a pale green with amber flakes as she matured.

 FAQs About Foal Color Changes